MicrosoftDocs/cpp-docs.it-it/docs/intrinsics/emul-emulu.md

 #### <a name="parameters"></a>Parametri
  [in] `a`
- Il primo operando di tipo integer della moltiplicazione.
+ Il primo operando integer della moltiplicazione.

  [in] `b`
- Il secondo operando di tipo integer della moltiplicazione.
+ Il secondo operando integer della moltiplicazione.

 ## <a name="return-value"></a>Valore restituito
  Il risultato della moltiplicazione.